Teacher Education - Access to HE Diploma - MK College

 What’s next?

-This course is ideal if you wish to study at degree level at University.
+The Access to Higher Education – Teacher Training is ideal if you wish to study at degree level at University.
 We are running the programme to link in with the Two Mile Ash Initial Teacher Training Partnership BA (Hons) Primary and Early Years Education With QTS.
 This is a school-based, three-year undergraduate course leading to Qualified Teacher Status.
 This course allows you to specialise in age phases 3-7 or 5-11 years.

 Is it for me?